vyahhi/OpenLearningObjectives/README.md

 Currently checkins are approved by [Brandon Dorman](mailto:brandon@opened.com) and [Scott Ellis](scott@thelearningaccelerator.org).
 We welcome contributions from the wider education community.

 To give feedback post comments,  fork the repository, check out MathLearningObjectives.xml and load into Excel.
 Make your changes.
 Save as MathLearningObjectives.xml and issue a pull request.
+By using the XML version GitHub (well really git) will be able to merge your proposed changes with the master copy.
+That is multiple contributors can make changes to different parts of the spreadsheet.

-= Futures =
+## Futures
 We will be expanding this effort to cover Middle School and High School math and K-12 English Language Arts.
 We will also be providing an open source API to allow querying the structure of these objectives.
 Keep an eye on the page for details.

+## Frequently Asked Questions
+* why are you using GitHub for this?
+Why not just post it on a web page?
+While GitHub is primarily used by developers, this allows an easy way for many contributors to collaborate on this project, making it truly open.
+* How is this different from the Common Core State Standards?
+* Why are you really doing this?
+TLA wants to create clearer learning objectives to enable mastery-based learning.
+CCSS isn't quite specific enough (see above).
+OpenEd's specialty is standard-aligned resources.
+In some areas CCSS is not concrete enough to provide well aligned resources.